JabRef/user-documentation/en/general/entryeditor.md

 ## Drag and drop behavior settings

 The entry editor allows for file\(s\) to be dragged and dropped directly into the entry editor window.
-There are three different types of behaviors that govern how the files are handled, and the user can set which behavior they would like the entry editor to use in the **Entry editor** tab of the **Preferences** dialog.
-These behaviors are the following: copy, link, move.
+JabRef follows the defalult behaviour of your operating system and uses [Modifier keys](https://www.computerhope.com/jargon/m/modifkey.htm) to distinguish the drag and drop options.

-If the copy option is selected as the drag and drop behavior, the entry editor will create a copy of the file in the current directory.
-While this option is selected, the keyboard shortcuts needed to move, copy or link files are the following:
+**Copy** means the entry editor will create a copy of the file in the current directory.
+The keyboard shortcuts needed to move, copy or link files are the following:
+**Move** means, the entry will move the file to the defined file directory, and rename the file according to the filename and file directory patterns.
+**Link** means the entry editor will create a link to the file.
+This creates a shortcut to the file and will not copy the file to the current directory.

 * Move: Ctrl + Drag \(Windows\) or Option + Drag \(MacOS/Linux\)
 * Copy: Shift + Drag \(Windows\) or Command + Drag \(MacOS/Linux\) or no key + Drag
-* Link: Alt + Drag \(Windows\) or Command + Option + Drag \(MacOS/Linux\)

-If the link option is selected as the drag and drop behavior, the entry editor will create a link of the file.
-This creates a shortcut to the file and will not copy the file to the current directory.
-While this option is selected, the keyboard shortcuts needed to move, copy or link files are the following:

-* Move: Alt + Drag \(Windows\) or Command + Option + Drag \(MacOS/Linux\)
-* Copy: Ctrl + Drag \(Windows\) or Option + Drag \(MacOS/Linux\)
-* Link: Shift + Drag \(Windows\) or Command + Drag \(MacOS/Linux\) or no key + Drag

-If the move option \(shown as **Copy, rename and link file**\) is selected as the drag and drop behavior, the entry editor will move the file to the current directory by copying the file to the current location, renaming the copy, and linking it to the original file.
-While this option is selected, the keyboard shortcuts needed to move, copy or link files are the following:

-* Move: Shift + Drag \(Windows\) or Command + Drag \(MacOS/Linux\) or no key + Drag
-* Copy: Ctrl + Drag \(Windows\) or Option + Drag \(MacOS/Linux\)
 * Link: Alt + Drag \(Windows\) or Command + Option + Drag \(MacOS/Linux\)

 ## Copy _BibTeX_ key including citation command.